 Of course, we all need to do the housework every now and then to keep our house clean, but this alone will not protect you from allergens such as mould.
 The kitchen is one the most problematic areas in the house, and will always be home to mould spores unless you take further action.
 To properly clean your kitchen and destroy all mould spores, clean your refrigerator door gaskets and drip pans, as well as your garbage pails on a frequent basis.
+A great cleaning product specifically designed to kill mould and its spores is EC3 Mold Solution Concentrate.
 As well as this, aim to use an exhaust fan when cooking or washing dishes, as condensation from this activity can result in moisture build-up.

 Try Specific Herbs and Supplements